lucasvolkmer/d2l-en-branch/chapter_multilayer-perceptrons/mlp-scratch.md

-# Implementation of Multilayer Perceptrons from Scratch
+# Implementation of Multilayer Perceptrons from Scratchção de Perceptrons Multicamadas do Zero
 :label:`sec_mlp_scratch`

 Now that we have characterized